 Communication, organisation and agreement between the relevant actors in the supply chains and efficient allocation of work are important aspects to get the application(s) ready in time.
-The standard period of 18 months considered by ECHA as the shortest application date already includes a time of about 6 months for getting organised and consulting external expertise.
-Therefore, the "later" LAD slots can be regarded as sufficiently long deadlines for complex-supply-chain cases.
+The standard period of 18 months considered by ECHA as the shortest application date already includes the time for getting organised and consulting external expertise.